waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ```

+**Using --attic option for limited area database is NOT supported, avoid**

 Note that directory size using "--attic" option is about **double** the "--meta" option.
 Countries with about 4 GB source file size - like Germany and France - will require
 disk space of 100 to 200 GB.
 You need to allow for growth, so in my 41 GB above I